Tamil National Party

-Tamil National Party was a short-lived political party formed in 1961 in Tamil Nadu, India.
+The Tamil National Party was a short-lived political party formed in 1961 in Tamil Nadu, India.
 The party finds its roots with the split in Dravidar Kazhagam after which Dravida Munnetra Kazhagam (DMK) was formed.
 E. V. K. Sampath, a founding member of the Dravida Munnetra Kazhagam, left the party following differences with the party leadership.
 The differences arose due to the DMK's stance on achieving an independent nation called Dravida Nadu.
 Nevertheless, within years the Tamil National Party was merged with Indian National Congress.

 1995, the founder Balasubramaniam was the founder of the Coimbatore Chezhiyan as the general secretary of the party.

 After the demise of Balasubramaniam in 2018, the party stepped into soil, language and ethnic politics, and Mr.Subramanian sworn in as the president, Mr.K.Tamilarasan as the General Secretary and Erode Kongu N. Ravichandran as the Deputy General Secretary from April 2025 onwards.